mavryk-network/GoMavryk/examples/contract/README.md

 ## Work with smart contract and tokens

-Use MvGo to work with smart contracts and tokens.
+Use GoMavryk to work with smart contracts and tokens.
 This examples shows you how to

 - get contract entrypoints
 - execute on-chain views to read data